What is a Line Cook & How to Hire a Cook for Your Restaurant’s Line

 The types of cooks you need will depend on what kind of restaurant you have.
 A classic French restaurant may employ all of the above, while a restaurant with a smaller menu may have more limited kitchen staffing needs.

 It’s a full-time job just to keep it all straight.

 Since there are so many of them, job titles in the culinary world can get confusing – especially when the responsibilities overlap.
-Let’s clarify the differences between a line cook, prep cook, and short order cook.
+Let’s clarify the differences between a line, prep, and short order cooks.

 Traditionally, the title chef refers to someone who manages the back-of-house team.
 A kitchen could have several chefs, including the executive chef (chef de cuisine) and sous chef (second in command).

 If a chef is responsible for managing the back-of-house team, cooks are responsible for the cooking.
 A kitchen’s cooks work together to execute the chef’s vision and prepare food for guests.

 A quick way to remember: Chef = Management Cook = Execution